sakliteam/smarttv-player/README.md

+UPDATE: Please dont use my bunq.me/ donation link generator.
+This is have a issue and please use paypal donation.

 #After your installation app fisttime make a donation link with bunq payment link.
 For example: Your device info: 44:2a:xx:xx:xx > make donation: choice amount then press generate, You get qr code or url from bunq.me/url/deviemacid